Pipedream with Dylan Pierce

 00:18:43 - Dylan Pierce

-Yeah.
-Good call.
+Yeah, good call.
 So Puppeteer and Playwright are browser automation tools.
 They are a thin wrapper, like a Node.js wrapper, around Chromium, which is the open-source version of Chrome, and they allow you to programmatically click and type.
 Any action you could take in a web browser, you can do using Puppeteer and Playwright.
 What's different about Playwright versus just using a regular HTTP GET action and getting the HTML is that it renders the whole site in a Chrome instance.
 So think JavaScript-heavy apps like SPAs that wouldn't work with a regular HTML request because it's returning a JavaScript blob.
 You need to render it in order to see the actual hydrated content.
 So Chrome, Puppeteer, and Playwright render JavaScript, and you can even invoke JavaScript inside of them.
-They are really useful browser automation tools and can perform things like screenshots, getting PDFs, clicking buttons, navigating the page, and entering forms.
+They are really useful browser automation tools and can perform things like taking screenshots, generating PDFs, clicking buttons, navigating the page, and filling out forms.
 It's really useful for browser testing too.
 It's a long-winded explanation, but hopefully that helps.

 00:20:06 - Anthony Campolo